tinymce/tinymce-docs/tinydrive/tinydrive-api/plugin.md

 ### `filetypes`

-This setting enables to restrict what types of files you want do display based on [file type]({{site.baseurl}}/tinydrive/introduction/#filetypes) categories.
+This setting enables restricting what types of files you want do display based on [file type]({{site.baseurl}}/tinydrive/introduction/#filetypes) categories.
 For example if your app needs to insert images only then you can specify `['image']` in the file types array.

 **Type:** `Array<string>`